kdJava/algoBlog/README.md

 ######	Method 1.
 Simply use two loops
 Use 2 nested for loops.
-Outer loop will be for each node of the 1st list and inner loop will be for 2nd list.
+-Outer loop will be for each node of the 1st list and inner loop will be for 2nd list.
-In the inner loop, check if any of nodes of 2nd list is same as the current node of first linked list.
+-In the inner loop, check if any of nodes of 2nd list is same as the current node of first linked list.
-Time complexity of this method will be O(m*n) where m and n are the number of nodes in two lists.
+**Time complexity of this method will be O(m*n) where m and n are the number of nodes in two lists.**

 ######	Method 2.
 Mark Visited Nodes
 This solution requires modifications to basic linked list data structure.
-Have a visited flag with each node.
+-Have a visited flag with each node.
-Traverse the first linked list and keep marking visited nodes.
+-Traverse the first linked list and keep marking visited nodes.
-Now traverse second linked list,
+-Now traverse second linked list,
-If you see a visited node again then there is an intersection point, return the intersecting node.
+-If you see a visited node again then there is an intersection point, return the intersecting node.
-This solution works in O(m+n) but requires additional information with each node.
+-*This solution works in O(m+n) but requires additional information with each node.*

 ######	Method 3.
 Hash based data structure
 A variation of the above solution that doesn’t require modification to basic data structure can be implemented using hash.
-Traverse the first linked list and store the addresses of visited nodes in a hash.
+-Traverse the first linked list and store the addresses of visited nodes in a hash.
-Now traverse the second linked list and if you see an address that already exists in hash then return the intersecting node.
+-Now traverse the second linked list and if you see an address that already exists in hash then return the intersecting node.
-Time complexity is O(m+n) but requires additional space equal O(N) or O(M).
+-*Time complexity is O(m+n) but requires additional space equal O(N) or O(M).*